Menu

 First, the prosecution can allege that the defendant purposely caused serious bodily injury to another person.
 Or, caused only bodily injury (not serious), but inflicted with a deadly weapon.
 This law also covers certain assaults to pregnant women, and assaults of children under 13 that cause serious bodily injury.

-If an assault is committed against an intimate partner, family member, or household member, than the prosecution will add the words "Domestic Violence" to the charging document.
+If an assault is committed against an intimate partner, family member, or household member, then the prosecution will add the words "Domestic Violence" to the charging document.
 Conviction of a domestic violence crime can cause the lifetime revocation of the defendant's right to bear arms, unless civil liberties are restored at a later date.
 This is true even if the Simple Assault is charged as a class B misdemeanor.
 In other words, a person could face a charge brought by the government that does not involve even the possibility of jail time, and does not give rise to a right to a court-appointed lawyer, but conviction would terminate that person's civil liberties, potentially for life.
+Also, the waiting period for eligibility for annulment of "Domestic Violence" misdemeanor conviction is 10 years, not 2 or 3 years like other misdemeanor offenses.

 Common defenses to assault prosecutions, some of which are discussed on other pages on this website, include: